-No. Investigation Issues Findings Recommendations Systemic Investigations 1 The investigation focused on the weaknesses inherent in the issuance of vital documents (birth and death certificates, passports, citizenship, national identity cards, permits and passes). corruption and inefficiencies in the issuance of vital documents.
+No. Investigation lssues Findings Recommendations Systemic Investigations 1 Investigation on the Issuance of Vital Documents The investigation focused on the weaknesses inherent in the issuance of vital documents (birth and death certificates, passports, citizenship, national identity cards, permits and passes). corruption and inefficiencies in the issuance of vital documents.
 Inadequate Establishment of a one stop shop for agencies and departments handling issuance of vital documents.
 Enhancement of staffing levels, welfare and supervision.
 Improvement of equipment and facilities for issuance of vital documents.
 Full implementation of the integrated population registration system.